 The first item to check before keeping mollies in your tank is your tank volume.
 Most of the fish keeper makes a mistake choosing an aquarium.
 In my opinion, to keep molly healthy and happy, a minimum of the 20-gallon aquarium is appropriate for a small group of mollies.
-Mollies are a very fast swimmer and swim around a lot.
+Mollies are very fast swimmer and swim around a lot.
 Therefore, 30-gallon heavily planted tank would be the best one.
-A larger tank is better balanced in term of water parameter fluctuations so why keep them in a small tank?
+A larger tank is better balanced in terms of water parameter fluctuations, so why keep them in a small tank?
 Let them feel home in your tank.
-And sailfin mollies grow much larger than short finned relatives if you are planning to keep sailfin mollies get a much bigger tank, at least 30-gallon.
+And sailfin mollies grow much larger than short-finned relatives if you are planning to keep sailfin mollies get a much bigger tank, at least 30-gallon.

 The next most important factor is water quality.
 Aquarium fish are cold-blooded animals; their body temperature depends upon the temperature of the water.
-The fluctuation in water temperature leads to many fish diseases like fin rot, white spot disease, velvet disease, and fungal diseases and so on.
+The fluctuation in water temperature leads to many fish diseases like fin rot, white spot disease, velvet disease, and fungal diseases, and so on.
 Likewise, they need a good filtration system to live a healthy life.
-Let’s look at the mollies requirement to live a happy life in your aquarium.
+Let’s look at molly’s requirement to live a happy life in your aquarium.

 Water pH Level and Hardness:

-Mollies are capable of thriving in various water parameter.
+Mollies are capable of thriving in various water parameters.
 Although to give them the optimum water quality, a filter is a must.
-A filter will not only filter your aquarium water but will also help beneficial bacteria to colonize in the filter media this will help in Aquarium Nitrogen Cycle.
+A filter will not only filter your aquarium water but will also help beneficial bacteria to colonize in the filter media.
+This will help in the Aquarium Nitrogen Cycle.
 If you ask any professional and experienced aquarists, they will always recommend a filter that has a higher capacity than what you need for the tank.
 For me, a Canister filter or a sump filter works the best.

 No matter what kind of filtration system you use, or how clear your aquarium water is, you always need to maintain your aquarium water and equipment.